garystafford/streaming-sales-generator/README.md

 ## TL;DR

 1. Run the command `docker stack deploy kafka --compose-file docker-compose.yml` to create local instance of Kafka
+2. Run the command `python3 -m pip install kafka-python` to install the `kafka-python` package
-2. Run the command `python3 ./producer.py` to start generating streaming data to Kafka
+3. Run the command `python3 ./producer.py` to start generating streaming data to Kafka
-3. Run the command `python3 ./consumer.py` in a separate terminal window to view results
+4. Run the command `python3 ./consumer.py` in a separate terminal window to view results

 ## Background

-Everytime you want to explore a new streaming technology or create a demonstration, first you must find a good source of streaming data, or create something new each time.
+Every time you want to explore a new streaming technology or create a demonstration, first you must find a good source of streaming data, or create something new each time.
 Ideally, the data is complex enough to perform multiple analyses and visualize different aspects.
 Additionally, it should have some predictable patterns but is not totally random or results if an even distribution over time.